PessOak/netflix_stocks-Jupyter-/README.md

 During this project, you will analyze, prepare, and plot data.
 Your visualizations will help the financial analysts asses the risk of the Netflix stock.
 Financial Data Source: https://finance.yahoo.com/lookup?s=DATA

+Note 2: The CSV files used for the project are all in this repository